Let’s just cut to the part you want to know. The pastel pencil sharpener that I have used the longest and recommended to all pastel artists is…

 There are several different versions.
 The model I use is the grenade double-hole brass sharpener.
 Just to prove that this sharpener can actually give a fine tip, I’ve sharpened the five pastel pencil brands I regularly use in my own work.

-This article has been edited on March 3, 2021 with additional notes for the Grenade Single Hole sharpener.
+This article has been edited on February 27, 2023 with additional notes for the replacement blades.

 As an Amazon Associate, I earn a small commission from qualifying purchases.
 Product links may include affiliate links.
 If you choose to use an affiliate link to shop for art supplies, your support helps keep this site ad-free!